mo-sangha/book/chapters/1.typ

 == Coming to the Decisive Conclusion
 /////////////////////////////////////////////////////////////////////////////////

-You have recognized the nature of mind and are ready to move to phase two.
+You have broken the link that previously chained you to conditioned reality.

-You are comfortable enough in your recognition to begin familiarizing with the nature of mind, departing from conditioned reality.
+You are comfortable enough in your recognition to begin familiarizing with the nature of mind.

-Since recognition has occurred, now cognitive diffusion, or the unbinding of mind, can take place.
+Since recognition has occurred, cognitive diffusion, or the unbinding of mind, can take place.
+Self-liberation has a foundation in awareness.

-Typically practitioners are inclined to investigate their freedom, leading to further immersion into this approach, with short sits repeated often, inquiry discussions, and text explorations.
+Further immersion into this approach can be found with short sits repeated often, inquiry discussions, and text explorations.
+Integration of the view with one's day and night is the highest benefit to oneself and others.

 #quote(block: true, attribution: [Longchenpa @treasure-trove])[
   With respect to the very essence of timeless awareness, free of elaboration,